 Involve end users to UAT for supreme results.
 Make sure you have different groups of beta testers with different interests, skills and goals.
 You will have picture that is fairly clearer this way.

-What are the biggest challenges you will face?
+What are the biggest challenges you will face with users?

 - Environment and deployment.
 If UAT tests will be taking place in the very same environment your functional tests were done, well, you’ll miss quite a lot.
 Performance testing environment will not do as well, so consider creating something separate for UAT.
 After all that is done you are left with a task of controlling the release cycle.
 Make sure you are testing appropriate software versions rather than wasting valuable time on something that is still under development or testing an older version of your app.